 Storage

-These muffins can be stored at room temperature in an airtight container for up to 3 days.
-For longer storage, refrigerate for up to 5 days or freeze for up to 2 months.
+- Store at room temperature in an airtight container for up to 3 days, refrigerate for up to 5 days, or freeze for up to 2 months.

-If freezing, wrap each muffin individually in plastic wrap before placing them in a freezer bag.
-Thaw in the refrigerator before moving to room temperature (to minimize sogginess from condensation) or warm briefly in the microwave before serving.
+- To freeze, wrap each muffin individually before placing in a freezer bag.
+Thaw in the fridge, then bring to room temperature or warm briefly before serving.

-Note: no matter how you store these, the streusel will soften after 1 day.
+- Note: however you store them, the streusel softens after 1 day.

 Sourdough Pumpkin Banana Muffins